 Howard Marks put it nicely when he said that, rather than worrying about share price volatility, 'The possibility of permanent loss is the risk I worry about... and every practical investor I know worries about.'
-It's only natural to consider a company's balance sheet when you examine how risky it is, since debt is often involved when a business collapses.
+When we think about how risky a company is, we always like to look at its use of debt, since debt overload can lead to ruin.
 As with many other companies Nevro Corp.
 (NYSE:NVRO) makes use of debt.
 But the more important question is: how much risk is that debt creating?

 When Is Debt Dangerous?

 Generally speaking, debt only becomes a real problem when a company can't easily pay it off, either by raising capital or with its own cash flow.
 If things get really bad, the lenders can take control of the business.
 However, a more usual (but still expensive) situation is where a company must dilute shareholders at a cheap share price simply to get debt under control.
 Of course, debt can be an important tool in businesses, particularly capital heavy businesses.
 When we examine debt levels, we first consider both cash and debt levels, together.

 You can click the graphic below for the historical numbers, but it shows that as of June 2020 Nevro had US$301.8m of debt, an increase on US$156.3m, over one year.
 However, it does have US$562.3m in cash offsetting this, leading to net cash of US$260.5m.